๐ŸฅฏLearning

 Structures That Promote Idea Building

-• Rotating stations allow groups to build on previous groups' ideas, creating layered, collaborative thinking
+• At each station, groups read what previous groups wrote and build on those ideas, creating layered, collaborative thinking

-• Visual record of idea development remains on chart paper, making thinking visible
+• The visual record of idea development remains on the paper, making the evolution of thinking visible

 • Time pressure at each station encourages quick, creative responses without overthinking

-• Feedback protocols can be added (sticky notes, comment cards) to make viewing active rather than passive
+• Feedback protocols (sticky notes, comment cards, rating rubrics) can be added to make viewing active rather than passive

 • Honors diverse approaches by displaying multiple solutions or perspectives on the same task